Y7-11 Absence Line: 01625 627229 Sixth Form Absence Line: 01625 627274

 | Email Mr S Billington

 Throughout Years 7 to 9, pupils explore all areas of science by studying a sequence of topics, each about three weeks in length.
 The aim is to develop a deeper understanding of scientific principles and knowledge in as practical a way as possible, while encouraging the enthusiasm and wonder that pupils bring with them from primary school.

 Practical work is recorded in a laboratory book, which remains in school.
 All other work is recorded in an exercise book, which pupils are expected to bring to every lesson.

-Topics are grouped in threes (usually) and come with a themed “personal study menu” (see below) and an assessment.
+Topics are grouped in threes (usually) and come with a themed “homework menu” (see below) and an assessment.